fwalch/dmlab/README.md

 # Facial Expression Recognition

-Data is expected in `data`; just unpack the ZIP files into there.
+Raw data is expected in `data`; just unpack the ZIP files into there.
+Use `dump.py` to create JSON representation for easier processing.